felangel/bloc/docs/flutterangulargithubsearch.md

 - [BlocBuilder](/flutterbloccoreconcepts?id=blocbuilder), Flutter widget that handles building the widget in response to new states.
 - Using Bloc instead of Cubit.
 [Want to know the difference?](/coreconcepts?id=cubit-vs-bloc)
 - Prevent unnecessary rebuilds with [Equatable](/faqs?id=when-to-use-equatable).
-- Use the `transformEvents` method with Redux.
+- Use the `transformEvents` method with Rx.

 ## Common Github Search Library